 Be able to describe in general terms how PCA works and its major objectives.

 Know how to interpret the results of PCA in terms of Eigenvectors and Eigenvalues.

 Example question: What do the Eigenvalues from principal component analysis (PCA) represent?

-Version control, Git and GitHub etc. will not feature on the exam.
+The content from this session will not feature on the exam.